hughobrien/psu-constitution/README.md

 	2. A petition of at least eighty students who are members is signed by the individual students.

-3. The returning officer shall be responsible for deciding the wording of the question on the referendum ballot paper.
-The referendum shall be supervised by the returning officer.
+3. The Returning Officer shall be responsible for deciding the wording of the question on the referendum ballot paper.
+The referendum shall be supervised by the Returning Officer.
 The polling stations shall be open for twenty-eight hours, at least ten of which shall include a manned polling station on campus.

 4. The rules and regulations for the referendum shall be outlined in Schedule 2: Election Regulations, of the Constitution and not be in conflict with the aims and objectives of the PSU.